-The executive directors and executives receive a superannuation guarantee contribution required by the government, which was 9.5% for the 2016 financial year, and do not receive any other retirement benefits.
+The executive directors and executives who receive a salary from the Company also receive a superannuation guarantee contribution as required by the government, which was 9.5% for the 2017 financial year, and do not receive any other retirement benefits.
 Some individuals, however, may choose to sacrifice part of their salary to increase payments towards superannuation.